Viidanalyst/LITA-Capstone-Customer-Data-Project/README.md

 ####  INSIGHTS DRAWN
 1. The Total Revenue generated in the subscription year is 67,540,175.
 The Maximum revenue generated for a Subscription is 3,000 and the Minimum revenue generated for a subscription is 1,000. ( Note: the total revenue is inclusive of those who canceled subscription).
 The Total Revenue without Subscription Cancellation is 37,208,727.
 2. The Average Subscription duration is 365 days.
+3. The Eastern and Northern Region customers subscribed to the Basic package, the Southern Region customers subscribed to the Premium package and the Western region customers subscribed to the Standard package.
-3. The Eastern Region generated the Highest Revenue for customers who subscribed the most with 16,958,763.
+4. The Eastern Region generated the Highest Revenue for customers who subscribed the most with 16,958,763.
-4. The Basic Subscription Type generated the most revenue with a total of 33,776,735 inclusive with those who canceled.
+5. The Basic Subscription Type generated the most revenue with a total of 33,776,735 inclusive with those who canceled.
 Without Customers who cancelled The Basic Subscription type sums up to 23,683,493.
-5. The rate of Subscription Cancelation is high in this subscription with a percentage of 45% while for customers who retained subscription is 55%.
+6. The rate of Subscription Cancelation is high in this subscription with a percentage of 45% while for customers who retained subscription is 55%.
 Even if those retaining subscription is higher than those who canceled, i consider the rate of cancelation high.
-6. In the Eastern Region, all the customers retained their subscription, but this is not the case in other regions.
+7. In the Eastern Region, all the customers retained their subscription, but this is not the case in other regions.
 The Northern, Western and Southern regions lost 60% of their customers.
-7. Most Customers cancelled their Premium and Standard package which resulted in a revenue loss of 10,126,800 and 10,111,406 respectively.
+8. Most Customers cancelled their Premium and Standard package which resulted in a revenue loss of 10,126,800 and 10,111,406 respectively.
+---
 #### DASHBOARDS WITH APPLIED SLICER
 I applied a slicer to my Dashboard in order to get more indepth insights.
 I applied  Subscription Duration and Subscription Type to my slicer.
 ####  Dashboard with applied Subscription Duration slicer